A Loan Estimate and closing costs are closely related, but they are not the same thing.

 Why the Loan Estimate Matters Most

-While the Closing Cost Estimate is useful for budgeting, the Loan Estimate is the only regulated and standardized disclosure required by law.
+If you receive a Closing Cost Estimate or a lender verbally shares your estimated closing costs, it can be useful for budgeting, but the Loan Estimate is the only regulated and standardized disclosure required by law.

 Compare Loan Estimates Effortlessly Using Fincast